vtex/vtex-courses/courses/service/04_clients-analytics/en.md

 4. So as to see it working, it's possible to use `getLiveUsers` method inside the handler for the analytics client.
 Using a route that it's already defined in the project, it is possible to send a request to it and the handler responsible for this route will call the method that we created.

    Inside the node directory, there is a folder called `handlers`.
-There is already a file named `analytics.ts`, in which its necessary to do two things for your test to work: get the analytics client from `ctx` and replace the content of `ctx.body` with the method mentioned before, as you can see in the code block below:
+There is already a file named `analytics.ts`, in which it's necessary to do two things for your test to work: get the analytics client from `ctx` and replace the content of `ctx.body` with the method mentioned before, as you can see in the code block below:

    ```diff
       export async function analytics(ctx: Context, next: () => Promise<any>) {